yubingapril/RT-QA/readme.md

 # Rhomboid tiling-based topological deep learning (RT-TDL) for quality assessment of protein complex structures

 This repository provides the code implementation for the paper:
-**Rhomboid tiling-based topological deep learning for quality assessment of protein complex structures**.
+**Rhomboid tiling-based topological deep learning (RT-TDL) for quality assessment of protein complex structures**.
-The code allows evaluating protein complex structures using higher order Voronoi diagram-based representaion and rhomboid tiling-based message passing.
+The code allows evaluating protein complex structures using higher order Delaunay graph representaion and rhomboid tiling-based message passing.

 ## Installation
 Clone the repository and install dependencies.